-Any college student worth their salt in 2016 knows that college accommodation is nothing but a money pit with its sole intention being to drain your bank account, and suck all of the happiness out of your life.
-Fortunate for all of you lovely readers, I am an incredibly cultured student and have experienced living in effectively every form of student accommodation (don’t be jealous.)
+Any college student worth their salt knows that college accommodation is nothing but a money pit with its sole intention being to drain your bank account, and suck all of the happiness out of your life.
+Fortunate for all of you lovely readers, I am an incredibly cultured graduate and have experienced living in effectively every form of student accommodation (don’t be jealous.)
 So for your reading pleasure, here a quick run down of the pros and cons of each choice.

 Usually digs are pretty reasonably priced.
 I stayed in digs my first year of college and price wise, it wasn’t too bad.
 The family we stayed with didn’t expect us to pay when were weren’t there so that was a big help so generally, costs weren’t too bad.
 Some digs include food but I lived with a vegan family so food was pretty much off the table for me (pun intended).
 PRO

 The cost of a shared house is beyond anything I could have imagined.
-I got to Pats so the rents in Drumcondra are absolutely through the roof.
-With bills, food, rent and just general costs of living in a city, by the end of the college term I was one hundred percent broke and one thousand percent sic of my landlords shit.
+I went to Pats so the rents in Drumcondra are absolutely through the roof.
+With bills, food, rent and just general costs of living in a city, by the end of the college term I was one hundred percent broke and one thousand percent sick of my landlord’s shit.
 The general feeling I’ve found is that what you’re paying in rent is no way equivalent to the type of room you get.
 From my experience, I got a freezing shared room, one functioning shower, a dirty bed and lung infection from rotting window frames for the grand ole price of 560 euro a month .
 MASSIVE CON

 If your family don’t completely hate you, then you’ll more than likely not be paying huge money to stay with relatives.
 It’s not like they’re trying to make a profit off of you staying with them so in that respect, you’re only really paying maintenance.
 MASSIVE PRO